-To use, sprinkle D.E. on infected areas and leave for 24-48 hours.
+To use, sprinkle D.E. on infected areas and leave for 24–48 hours.
 It's a slow process, but it works!
-After 2 days, vacuum up the area to remove the D.E. and the dead bed bugs.
+After two days, vacuum up the area to remove the D.E. and the dead bed bugs.

 Borax is a natural household cleaning item that kills bed bugs by suffocating them.
 To use, sprinkle a generous amount of borax over your mattress.
 Leave it for at least 24 hours to suffocate the bed bugs.
 While bed bugs won't eat the borax, they will have a hard time breathing when they're deluged in the substance.